Dedicated Education Team

 The Guild School’s Intensive Program students need constant staff supervision in group homes, classrooms, and in the community.
 The Guild School’s Intensive Program is staffed at a nearly 1:1 waking ratio and 1:2 sleeping ratio with constant clinical support in the classrooms and group homes.
 There are only six students per home with a dedicated residential program director for the three intensive group homes to maximize the individualized attention for each student.
 Staff to student educational ratio is 1:2, not including specialty providers, therapists, and clinicians.

-Opening its doors on November 1, 2020, The Guild School’s Intensive Program offers all of the leading-practice services and supports for which The Guild is known but with the added benefits of even smaller settings, increased medical and therapeutic capabilities, and heightened accessibility features.
+The Guild School’s Intensive Program will offer all of the leading-practice services and supports for which The Guild is known but with the added benefits of even smaller settings, increased medical and therapeutic capabilities, and heightened accessibility features.

-The Guild School’s Intensive Residential Program serves 18 students (female/male/non-binary) between the ages of 6 and 21 years, 11 months with a primary diagnosis of moderate to severe intellectual disability as well as complex medical and psychiatric profiles.
+The Guild School’s Intensive Residential Program will serve students (female/male/non-binary) between the ages of 6 and 21 years, 11 months with a primary diagnosis of moderate to severe intellectual disability as well as complex medical and psychiatric profiles.
 All of The Guild School’s Intensive Program students have challenging behaviors that could not be managed in less restrictive settings upon admission, including The Guild School’s primary programs.